Term By Term: A How-To Guide

 Campus or Work Study Jobs

 Student Employment and Leave-Term Work-Study opportunities are also available for eligible students interested in working for an on-campus employer or at a participating local community service agency during a leave term.
-Search Jobnet each term to see what positions are available and how to apply.
+Search JobX each term to see what positions are available and how to apply.
 Contact Student Employment at 603.646.3641 with additional questions.
-Students on an F-1 visa may require special work authorization and must consult their OVIS advisor one term in advance of any intended off-campus activity to discuss any required work authorizaiton.
+Students on an F-1 visa may require special work authorization and must consult their OVIS advisor one term in advance of any intended off-campus activity to discuss any required work authorization.

-More about Internships and Research with Dartmouth Faculty (UGAR)
+More about Internships and Research with Dartmouth Faculty

 Many students opt to maximize their "leave terms" either by securing an internship off campus or by conducting research with Dartmouth faculty.
-Students on an F-1 visa may require special work authorization and must consult their OVIS advisor one term in advance of any intended off-campus activity to discuss any required work authorizaiton.
+Students on an F-1 visa may require special work authorization and must consult their OVIS advisor one term in advance of any intended off-campus activity to discuss any required work authorization.

 Students who are interested in leave term research with Dartmouth faculty (on or off campus) should be aware that there is funding as well as other resources available through the Office of Undergraduate Advising & Research.